 1.2 Information we may receive from third parties:

 We receive information about you from third parties.
-If you choose to use or connect to third-party integrations (e.g., Google, Microsoft, Dropbox, Slack and others) through Digitile, or if you are required or permitted to do so by a Customer, such third parties may allow us to have access to and store additional information about your interaction with those services as it relates to your use of the Service.
+If you choose to use or connect to third-party integrations (e.g., Google or Dropbox) through Digitile, or if you are required or permitted to do so by a Customer, such third parties may allow us to have access to and store additional information about your interaction with those services as it relates to your use of the Service.
 If you initiate these connections, you also understand that we will share information about you that is required to enable your use of the third-party integration through the Service.
 If you do not wish to have this information shared, do not initiate these connections.
 By enabling these connections, you authorize us to connect and access the information provided through these connections, and you understand that the privacy policies of these third parties govern such connections.

-When you authorize Digitile to access your file data through but no limited to Google’s, Slack, Microsoft, Dropbox and others OAuth authentication method, you are allowing Digitile to access your Google accounts, including but not limited to Emails and Files.
-Although, the OAuth authentication provides broad access to your Google account, Digitile accesses and stores a subset of data from your Google account, including name, email address, shared with contacts, files and company domain directory, to provide you with our Services.
+When you authorize Digitile to access your file data through but not limited to Google’s and/or Dropbox, and other OAuth authentication methods, you are allowing Digitile to access your Google accounts, including but not limited to files and folders.
+Although the OAuth authentication provides broad access to your Google account, Digitile accesses and stores a subset of data from your Google account, including name, email address, shared with contacts, files, and company domain directory, to provide you with our Services.

 Here is the specific information 3rd party data Digitile access and uses to provide you its service.

-Google Drive – Digitile can view, edit, delete, download and manage metadata, files and folders in your Google Drive account.
-Digitile only deletes files when a file owner request a file be deleted through a double verification process.
+Google Drive – Digitile can view, edit, delete, download, and manage metadata, files, and folders in your Google Drive account.
+Although Digitile can delete files per the Google API integration, we have no functionality or integration services that perform this request.

-Unlink 3rd Party Accounts - If you decide to unlink any of the above 3rd party accounts, your 3rd party account token credentials required to share information between Digitile and the 3rd party are immediately revoked.
+Unlink 3rd Party Accounts – If you decide to unlink any of the above 3rd party accounts, your 3rd party account token credentials required to share information between Digitile and the 3rd party are immediately revoked.
 Digitile maintains the user’s metadata up to 30 days from unlink.

 1.3 Analytics information.